softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ## Pass Off Tests

-The provided tests for this assignment are in the StandardAPITests class.
-These test make HTTP requests to test your server.
+The provided tests for this assignment are in the `StandardAPITests` class.
+These tests make HTTP requests to test your server.

 ## Code Quality